 What’s Inside: Love Brazilian steak?
 Then, make it at home!
 This grilled Picanha steak, also known as Coulotte or Top Sirloin is a juicy tender cut of meat with a fat cap giving it extra flavor.
-Serve it up grilled with a simple chimichurri sauce and veggies for a quick, nourishing meal that’s Paleo, Whole30, Low carb and AIP-friendly.
+Serve it up grilled with a simple chimichurri sauce and grilled veggies for a quick, nourishing meal that’s Paleo, Whole30, Low carb, and AIP-friendly.

 Picanha steak is a tender cut of meat, also known as coulotte or top sirloin which is the hindquarter section of the cow, specifically between the loin and the round.
 Often a couple of inches thick, Coulotte is usually identified by the prominent layer of fat (the fat cap) that covers one side of the cut.
 “Picanha” is popular in Brazil and most recognizably prepared on double skewers in a horseshoe shape and sliced thinly at Brazilian steakhouses!

 Grilling Picanha steak with vegetables, smothered in chimichurri is how I’m making it easily at home.
 This dish cooks up quickly and is packed with flavor and textures anyone will love.

 I recommend and prefer to use grass-fed and grass-finished steak for a few reasons.